sagieppel/Im2Sim-From-image-to-coding-the-simulation-of-the-physical-system-in-the-image-using-VLM/README.md

 ​![](/Results.jpg)
 <small>__Some examples of the results, top real photo, bottom image that was generated  by the simulation of the system in the real photo__</small>

+## Testing generated models accuracy
+Testing general model accuracy by matching the real image and the generated image to each other in multiple-choice test can be done using the script in testing/natural2simulated_image_matching.py
+For more details, see the paper.

 ​